 Extraclassroom Activity Funds-The Extraclassroom Activity Funds of the District represent funds of the students of the District.
 The Board of Education exercises general oversight of these funds.
-The Extraclassroom Activity Funds are independent of the District with respect to its financial transactions and the designation of student management.
+The Extraclassroom Activity Funds are independent of the District with respect to its financial transactions and the designation of student management; however, since the District has administrative involvement with these funds they are reported within the District's Student Activities Fund.
 Separate audited financial statements (cash basis) of the Extraclassroom Activity Funds can be found at the District's business office.
-The District accounts for assets held as an agent for various student organizations in an Agency Fund account.